hansifer/grunt-file-info/README.md

 ![diff.png](https://raw.github.com/hansifer/grunt-file-info/master/diff.png)

 If the destination file does not exist, it is created and populated with the generated text.
-In that case the template function `pass()` yields an empty string.
+In this case the template function `pass()` yields an empty string since there are no field values to propagate.

-Note that in the example above, text is written to the destination file only if any of the size values _for "Version 1"_ have changed.
+Note that in the example above, text is written to the destination file only if any of the size values for "Version 1" have changed.
 "Version 2" values in this case are simply propagated from existing text.

 #### Kitchen Sink

-The following extensive example shows the use of two `file_info` targets that each write source file stats for a particular version of an application _to the same portion_ of a README.md file.
+The following extensive example shows the use of two `file_info` targets that each write source file stats for a particular version of an application _to the same portion_ (different columns of the same markdown table) of a README.md file.

 ```js
 grunt.initConfig({